Skip to content

 3. the impact of active travel (walking and cycling) on health

-4. the impact of vehicles on community severance (the impact of vehicles dividing communities)
+4. the impact of vehicles on community health and wellbeing including community severance (the impact of vehicles dividing communities)

 THINK’s work will address each of these across the life course and examine in detail inequalities, from the perspective of mobilities, safe systems and healthy places approaches.